jglenn301/CPSC223_Examples/README.md

 gcc -o Distance -Wall -std=c17 -pedantic -g distance.o sphere.o more_math.o -lm
 ./Distance
 ```
-On Thursday we'll use a makefile to handle rerunning those commands automatically when we change files and scanf to handle user input.
+Next time, we'll use a makefile to handle rerunning those commands automatically when we change files and scanf to handle user input.